Lab1ba/ECG_Abnormalities_Detection/README.md

 annotation files.
 Once removed, these points can be stored in a structured format, like a CSV (Comma Separated Values) file.
 This format facilitates easy access, manipulation, and analysis of the data.
 The transition from ECG images to a CSV file transforms visual arrythmia signals into a structured dataset.
 The initial step in data preprocessing often involves filtering to address various sources of noise in ECG signals, such as power line interference and muscle artifacts.
 Digital filters, including high-pass, low-pass, band-pass, or notch filters, are commonly applied.
-High- pass filters eliminate low-frequency drift, while low-pass filters attenuate high-frequency noise.
+High-pass filters eliminate low-frequency drift, while low-pass filters attenuate high-frequency noise.

 Band-pass filters allow signals within a specific frequency range of interest, while notch filters target specific narrow frequency bands to remove unwanted interference.
 Following filtering, ECG